ietf-wg-dmarc/draft-ietf-dmarc-failure-reporting/draft-ietf-dmarc-failure-reporting.md

-Besides the header fields or the entire contents of a failed message, failure reports supply details about transmission and DMARC authentication, which may aid the Domain Owner in determining the cause of an authentication failure.
+Besides the header fields or the entire contents of a failed message, failure reports supply details about transmission and DMARC authentication, which may aid a Domain Owner in determining the cause of an authentication failure.

 Failure reports are normally generated and sent almost immediately after the Mail Receiver detects a DMARC failure.
 Rather than waiting